kflansburg/xshop/README.md

 ### Docker
 Docker is the most performant of the three.
 To use docker, you must have it installed, and [configured to run without sudo](https://docs.docker.com/v1.8/installation/ubuntulinux/#create-a-docker-group).
-Docker Machine is not supported.
+You will also need to install [Docker Compose](https://docs.docker.com/compose/install/) Docker Machine is not supported.
 Once installed, you may want to build the default testing image, used in most projects:
 `xshop build_image base_test_image`.